krishaamer/green-filter-research/research/literature/design.md

 -   Amin et al. (2022) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.
 -   Considerable uncertainty exists among experts which CO2 reduction methods among nature-based and technology-based are the most effective (Low et al. (2022))

-## Make a ‘sustainability flywheel’ graphic, like that of amazon’s {#make-a-sustainability-flywheel-graphic-like-that-of-amazons}
+## Make a ‘Sustainability Flywheel’ graphic, like that of Amazon’s {#make-a-sustainability-flywheel-graphic-like-that-of-amazons}

 The true cost of products is hidden.
 The work is hidden.